peregr956/Escalation-Details-Report/README.md

 The report is built on data from **CORR** (Cyber Operations Risk Response Platform) and draws 95% of its metrics from the **Escalation to Client Details Excel Export**.

+An extract of the Escalation to Client Details Excel Export is provided in the Github Repo as "Report Extract"

 Each section references its corresponding Excel column to ensure transparency and traceability.

 ## Design and Automation Requirements